ikreymer/webarchiveplayer/README.md

 On other systems (or to build from source):

-1. [Download and Install wxPython](http://www.wxpython.org/download.php).
-The native wxPython library must be installed on the system to provide GUI support.

-2. Clone this repo: `git clone https://github.com/ikreymer/webarchiveplayer.git; cd webarchiveplayer`
+1. Clone this repo: `git clone https://github.com/ikreymer/webarchiveplayer.git; cd webarchiveplayer`

-3. Run `webarchiveplayer [/path/to/warc_or_arc]`
+2. Run `webarchiveplayer [/path/to/warc_or_arc]`

 ### GUI Mode